This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 Fix White Exported Lines

 By default, SolveSpace draws white lines on a black background.
 But most export file formats assume a white background, which means that white lines would be illegible.
-By default, SolveSpace will rewrite any white (or very light) colors to black when exporting into such a file format.
+By default, SolveSpace will rewrite any white (lighter than approximately 75% gray) colors to black when exporting into such a file format.
 That behavior may be disabled with this option.

 Draw Triangle Back Faces in Red